tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 A set of rules for discovering types from a program that contains no type annotations

+TODO: link to papers from Damas, Hindley, and Milner

 It has constraints but the constraints give you rewards:

 * Something something fast